Get insider access

 Build Quality

 The Roborock Q5 has good build quality.
 The matte-finish plastic surrounding its body is similar to the Roborock E4 and looks and feels fairly premium.
-Its brushroll design is closer to older models like the Roborock S4, with closely-spaced and stiff bristles, though it is compatible with the rubber brushrolls found on newer Roborock vacuums.
+Its brushroll design is closer to older models like the Roborock S4, with closely spaced and stiff bristles, though it is compatible with the rubber brushrolls found on newer Roborock vacuums.
 Unlike the Roborock S5, it uses a five-arm side brush instead of a three-arm brush.
 Its dustbin isn't covered by a hinged lid and instead lifts from its body with its cover in place, so you don't have to worry about breaking a hinge when removing it.
-That said, there are a few noticeable deviations and downgrades compared to pricier Roborock models.
+There are a few noticeable deviations and downgrades compared to pricier Roborock models.
 It's considerably lighter than more expensive models in the manufacturer's lineup, giving it a somewhat hollow feel.
-There's also some evidence of insufficient allergy-sealing, as fine particles can escape its dustbin and be blown outwards from its LIDAR sensor.
+Sealing isn't as thorough as some other Roborock models, as fine particles can escape its dustbin and be blown outwards from its LIDAR sensor.

-Out-of-the-box assembly is pretty simple.
-The vacuum requires no assembly, but if you go for the Q5+ model, do note that the included self-emptying base station comes in two pieces.
-A small screwdriver for putting together the two halves is included and is stored in the bottom part of the charging station.
+The out-of-the-box assembly is pretty simple.
+The vacuum doesn't need to be put together, but if you go for the Q5+ model, note that the included self-emptying base station comes in two pieces.
+A small screwdriver for assembling the two halves is included and stored in the bottom part of the charging station.

 7.0